-The current poor understanding of the pathophysiology and biochemistry of PD often makes establishing a satisfactory treatment plan difficult.
-Treatment needs to be tailored to the individual, and it may be necessary to try several options before symptoms are diminished or alleviated.
+Treatment for paroxysmal dyskinesias must be tailored to the individual, and it may be necessary to try several options before symptoms are diminished or alleviated.
 Patience on the part of both physician and patient is important.

-People with PKD generally respond well to anticonvulsant agents such as phenytoin, primidone, valporate, carbamazepine, phenobarbital, and diazepam.
+People with paroxysmal kinesigenic dyskinesia (PKD) generally respond well to anticonvulsant agents such as phenytoin, primidone, valporate, carbamazepine, phenobarbital, and diazepam.
 Other drugs that may be helpful include anticholinergics, levodopa, flunarizine, and tetrabenazine.
 Haloperidol has given inconsistent results.

-There are a few cases of PED that improve with levodopa and acetazolamide, but drug treatment is ineffective for the most part.
+There are a few cases of paroxysmal exertion-induced dyskinesia (PED) that improve with levodopa and acetazolamide, but drug treatment is ineffective for the most part.
 Avoidance of prolonged exercise may reduce frequency of attacks.

-Secondary PD associated with multiple sclerosis responds well to anticonvulsants.
+Paroxysmal dyskinesias associated with multiple sclerosis tends to respond well to anticonvulsants.
 Acetazolamide may be a helpful alternative or adjunct agent to anticonvulsants.
 PD due to head injury may improve with anticonvulsant medications or a combination of anticonvulsants and trihexyphenidyl.
 Underlying conditions need to be addressed in other cases of secondary PD.

 Paroxysmal Dyskinesia Facebook Page is now available.
 If you would like to see the discussions, posts, and comments about the disorder, please join us here.